How I Write SMART Goals and Make Them a Reality [+ Free SMART Goal Templates]

 A numerical goal is valuable for many reasons.
 In addition to giving you something to strive toward, you’ll be able to celebrate a victory when you reach the final benchmark.

 Let's say I can do 10 push-ups in a row right now.
-To measure our progress against our final goal and to determine whether we've reached a milestone, we'll edit our push-ups goal to read, "I want to be able to do 25 push-ups in a row."
+To measure my progress against my final goal and to determine whether I’ve reached a milestone, I’ll edit my push-up goal to read, “I want to be able to do 25 push-ups in a row.”

 3. Attainable

-Big aspirations are admirable, but it's important to balance long-term goals with more achievable, short-term goals.
+Big aspirations are admirable, but balancing long-term goals with more achievable, short-term goals is important.

-Setting attainable goals is all about looking at what you've done so far and adjusting your goals to be more realistic in relation to those benchmarks.
+Setting attainable goals involves evaluating your progress and adjusting your goals to be more realistic relative to your benchmarks.

 To consider the point in more concrete terms, think about business growth rates if your company has been selling 2% more product each month for the past 12 months: